tommasomoretti/nameless-analytics-reporting-tables/README.md

 | ecommerce                  | JSON     | NULLABLE | Ecommerce object                                                                                                                                                                                                              |
 | datalayer                  | JSON     | NULLABLE | Current dataLayer value                                                                                                                                                                                                       |
 | consent_data               | RECORD   | REPEATED | Consent data

-### Users raw changelog table
-The Users raw changelog table is the export of the Google Firestore users collection.
-Learn more about [stream Firestore data to BigQuery](https://extensions.dev/extensions/firebase/firestore-bigquery-export).

-The users_raw_latest view is useless and can be safely deleted.

 ### Dates table